ikhemissi/azure-ipaas-workshop/docs/workshop.md

 <div class="task" data-title="Task">

+> - Edit the code from your codespace environment (not in the Azure Portal)
+> - Open the `src/dataprocessing/src/functions/ProcessOrders.js` file
 > - Update the `ProcessOrders` function to store processed orders retrieved from Service Bus in CosmosDB
+> - Deploy the code change to the Azure Function `func-proc-lab-[randomid]`

 </div>

 <div class="tip" data-title="Tips">

-> - You can use the environment variables `COSMOS_DB_DATABASE_NAME`, `COSMOS_DB_PROCESSED_CONTAINER_NAME`, and `COSMOS_DB__accountEndpoint` to send messages to Service Bus using the managed identity of the Function App `func-proc-lab-[randomId]`.
+> - You can use the environment variables `COSMOS_DB_DATABASE_NAME`, `COSMOS_DB_PROCESSED_CONTAINER_NAME`, and `COSMOS_DB__accountEndpoint` to send messages to Service Bus using the managed identity of the Function App `func-proc-lab-[randomid]`.
 These environment variables have already been set on the Function App when you provisioned resources on Azure at the beginning of the workshop.
 >
 > - You can leverage the [CosmosDB output binding](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-cosmosdb-v2-output?tabs=python-v2%2Cisolated-process%2Cnodejs-v4%2Cextensionv4&pivots=programming-language-javascript)